nickshanks347/rpi-btc-ticker/README.md

 This will launch the Python program.
 After a few seconds, you will see the e-Ink display update with your chosen cryptos.

+## Known Issues

+The program rounds the price of each crypto currency to the nearest 2 decimal places.
+Ultimately this can be turned off but it might cause issues where digits overflow off of the screen.
+A fix will be found.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.